 • The Gilder SIP Plan a year-long calendar including Professional Development is created based by all staff on needs that were identified in the plan.
 The professional learning plan is a personalized, plan that is informed by valid and reliable measures of educator effectiveness.
-Staff Development is once in a 10-day cycle.
+Para staff development is monthly.

-3. High quality and ongoing professional development
+4. High quality and ongoing professional development